18F/handbook/docs/welcome-to-civicactions/welcome.md

 ## <a name="welcome"></a>Welcome to CivicActions!

-We’re very happy to welcome you.
-You have joined an organization that has established an outstanding reputation for quality products and services.
+We’re honored to welcome you to our company.
+You have joined an organization that has established an outstanding reputation for authentic communications and a commitment to being fully present which has lead to the delivery of quality products and services.
 Credit for this goes to every one of us.
-We believe you are a very good fit and will benefit from - and thoroughly enjoy - being part of an amazing team.

-Please feel free to discuss anything with team members and/or management, whether it’s something that disturbs you, something that confuses you or something that excites you.
-We think you will find CivicActions a great place to work.
+We believe in you and are excited to experience your contributions.

 ### Learn more about CivicActions